AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

   </tr>
   <tr>
    <td>Row with headers</td>
    <td>Enter the range of the table headers.
 Example <code>A1:F1</code>.
-If you leave the field empty, Workfront Fusion will suppose that the header is in the first row of the specified range.</td>
+If you leave the field empty, [!DNL Workfront Fusion] will suppose that the header is in the first row of the specified range.</td>
   </tr>
   <tr>
    <td>Value render option</td>